Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code

-Welcome to my GitHub repo and download the ZIP file or clone the code using git clone command Welcome to my GitHub repo and need some installs
+Welcome to my GitHub repo and download the ZIP file or clone the code using git clone command Welcome to my GitHub repo and need some installs like

 **Use your preferred IDE**